Regex Capture Groups

 Capture Groups

-In regular expressions, capture groups are defined by parenthesis: ( and ).
+In regular expressions, capture groups are defined by parentheses: ( and ).
 For example, if we wanted to capture all of the times "hello" appears in our string, our regex would look like this:

 (hello)